 The Wet Tropics Management Authority Board has now considered all submissions received and a report on the 2018 Report on the Wet Tropics Management Plan Review Phase 1 Consultation can be downloaded at here.
 (1.5mb)

-What is the next phase in the Plan Review process?
+What is the Plan Review process?

 How will the Authority contemporise the Plan?